robashton/blog/input/pages/you have ruined javascript/content.markdown

   <blockquote>Whaaaaaaat?
 Am I reading a thesis?
 It is very confusing.</blockquote>

-No, you are not reading a thesis, you are reading the angular docs apparently.
+No, you are not reading a thesis, you *are* reading the angular docs apparently.

 If it were a thesis it would probably be trying to explain a solution to some sort of problem instead of describing a made up solution to a made up problem.
-(Actually, that's not strictly true, but close enough).
+(Actually, that's not strictly true because academics are in a world of their own too but close enough).

   <blockquote>The following is a real world example made up for this question.</blockquote>

 Presumably most of the scenarios used for creating Angular are made up because it's the only reason we would ever need all these factories, proxies, services in the front-end.
-The kind of code and explanation we're about to go through comes straight from la la land.
+The kind of code and explanation we're about to go through comes straight from la la land and it's hard to believe that it's not a joke.

   <blockquote>Service, Factory, and Provider can be the same.</blockquote>

 What?
-No of course they can be, they're all just functions that return a value but okay, let's carry on with this madness to see where it leads.
+No of course they can be, they're all just functions that return a value but okay, let's carry on with this madness to see where it leads...

 We get an example of "car instantiation", with the premise